chris1642/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 ## This all-in-one solution is designed to be ran by ANYONE.
 - Everything within the script is limited to your access within the Power BI environment.
 - All computer requirements are at the user level and do not require admin privileges.
 - There are ZERO pre-reqs.
-A once-click solution is offered that stays updated with the latest features.
+A one-click solution is offered that stays updated with the latest features.

 *Have specific Reports and/or Models downloaded you want to analyze?
 Don't have direct access to the Workspace but have the PBIX?
 Check out the local version here: https://github.com/chris1642/Local-Power-BI-Impact-Analysis-Governance*